IrisLiu-00/dndnotes/_notes/Campaign/Scratchpad.md

     - give the party a reason to find nidalia / ask her stuff > hook into this adventure
     - Created by Freyot (Fistandia’s friend)? or Fistandia herself to guard some extradimensional space?
     - designing dungeons with cool mechanics (see resources)
+- desert dragon tomb / grave / temple thing for dungeon crawl - use on the way to apostasy
 - Kallista gets recaptured by the tieflings, do a court trial encounter
 - Something brings them to the Mirwood, do class revolution
 - exploring the corpse of a sky whale